RayOffiah/asciidoctor-external-callout-js/README.md

 Two types of location token are supported:

 **@_number_** – This format takes a numeric value indicating the line in the source block where the callout should appear.
 The callouts will appear at the end of the line.
-Multiple callouts on the same line will have a single space between tham.
+Multiple callouts on the same line will have a single space between them.

 **@/_text_/** – The text between the two slashes will be used in a regex search.
 A callout will be placed at the end of the first matching line.
 If you have a large listing then it may be preferable to use the text search rather than counting all the lines.
 It may also be preferable to use a smaller listing, as a long listing might mean that your description is a bit too general.